Do’s and Don’t’s for Winter treks

 - Always inform your tent mate if you are leaving your tent at night.
-Best is to take your buddy with you.
+The best is to take your buddy with you.

-- Use natural remedies for acclimatization.
+- Use natural remedies for acclimatisation.
 Usually, winter treks are up to 12,000 feet with slow height gain.
 Yet, there may be chances of AMS.
 So, take proper precautions.
-Drink enough water, don’t exert your body.
+Drink enough water, and don’t exert your body.

-- In order to avoid exertion, your body must be in good physical condition.
+- To avoid exertion, your body must be in good physical condition.
 Make sure you prepare well for winter treks.
 An easy trek means it is moderate in winter due to the added difficulty of snow and cold.
-In short, in winter, all the treks are difficult
+In short, in winter, all the treks are difficult.

 - Depend on Diamox.
-Try to acclimatize naturally.
+Try to acclimatise naturally.
 However, if you wish to consume Diamox, consult a doctor, make sure to complete the course and inform your Trek Leader.

 - Don’t consume any medication on the treks without informing your Trek Leader.